DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

-# Exercise 2: Jacobi's Algorithm <!-- omit in toc -->
+# Exercise 2: Jacobi's Algorithm with OpenACC <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->
 - [Introduction](#introduction)